North of the Yukon (Disney comics)

-"North of the Yukon" is a 24-page Disney comics adventure story featuring Scrooge McDuck and his nephews, Donald Duck and Huey, Dewey, & Louie.
-It was written and drawn by Carl Barks.
+"North of the Yukon" is a 24-page Disney comics adventure story featuring Scrooge McDuck and his nephews, Donald Duck and Huey, Dewey and Louie.
+It was written and drawn by Carl Barks and first published in Uncle Scrooge #59 (September 1965).
 This was his last story involving Scrooge's adventures in Alaska.
-It was published in September 1965, and later reprinted in May 1993.
-Gemstone Publishing later reprinted the story again in 2005 for a Donald Duck/Uncle Scrooge graphic novel with another story inspired by this one called "Somewhere in Nowhere".
 The character of Barko was inspired by an actual sled dog named Balto, who participated in the 1925 serum run to Nome.
-Barks had read an article about Balto in an issue of National Geographic, and was inspired to create this character.
+Barks had read an article about Balto in an issue of National Geographic and was inspired to create this character.

 Plot

 The story starts with a photographer from Jolt magazine, wanting to do a picture story on Scrooge.
 Donald is partly to blame after he tries to convince Scrooge that if he does it, he will be paid fifty thousand dollars.
 Scrooge refuses, saying that if more people knew that he was the Richest Duck in the World, "every chisler from Cape Town to Nome would be waylaying me!"
 It's not until the photographer threatens to rip a five thousand dollar check in front of McDuck that he gives in.
 Scrooge even tells them how he made his first billion dollars in the Alaskan Gold Rush.

 Soon after the magazine is published, Scrooge is shocked to see that they extended his story to "ten pages of hogwash" and even calling him "a bashful King Midas".
 Just as Scrooge had feared, people come up to him asking for money.
 Just as he thinks things cannot get any worse, an old enemy in Goldboom, Alaska sees the article.
 The fiend then comes up with a plot.
 Since Scrooge gave him an I.O.U. in 1898, the sum doubled every month for the last sixty-seven years!
 It isn't long until Scrooge gets a summons from the same fiend known as Soapy Slick.
 Scrooge remembers how Slick was a crooked moneylender who cared for nothing but money.